-Products for communications applications are based on industry standards that are continually evolving.
-For example, GSM mobile handsets now commonly use the GPRS specification for enabling data communications, but there is an accelerating trend toward the EDGE protocol.
-Other suppliers, including us, are now offering mobile handset devices utilizing the EDGE protocol to support higher data communication rates on GSM networks.
-In addition, certain suppliers are now offering mobile handset devices utilizing the WCDMA protocol to support higher data communication rates on WCDMA networks.
-We do not currently have a WCDMA mobile handset product.
+Products for certain applications are based on industry standards that are continually evolving.
 Our ability to compete in the future will depend on our ability to identify and ensure compliance with these evolving industry standards.
 The emergence of new industry standards could render our products incompatible with products developed by other suppliers.
 As a result, we could be required to invest significant time and effort and to incur significant expense to redesign our products to ensure compliance with relevant standards.
 If our products are not in compliance with prevailing industry standards for a significant period of time, we could miss opportunities to achieve crucial design wins.

 Our pursuit of necessary technological advances may require substantial time and expense.
 We may not be successful in developing or using new technologies or in developing new products or product enhancements that achieve market acceptance.
-If our ICs fail to achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.
+If our ICs fail to achieve market acceptance, our